 I know you are humbly thanking God for how this situation has turned out on your behalf.
 I rejoice with you.
 However, it would be wise to expand your understanding and application of God’s goodness, especially when you do not get what you asked the Lord to provide.

 Not that I am speaking of being in need, for I have learned in whatever situation I am to be content.
 I know how to be brought low, and I know how to abound.

-The greatest blessing to ever come my way, apart from salvation, came through the crucible of heart-rending, soul-crushing disappointment.
-A mature theology of blessings is when you can be grateful for how the LORD is developing you through “all things” that He is writing into your narrative.
+The most significant blessing to ever come my way, apart from salvation, came through the crucible of heart-rending, soul-crushing disappointment.
+A mature theology of blessings is when you can be grateful for how the Lord is developing you through “all things” that He is writing into your narrative.

 Then Job arose and tore his robe and shaved his head and fell on the ground and worshiped.
 And he said, “Naked I came from my mother’s womb, and naked shall I return.
 The Lord gave, and the Lord has taken away; blessed be the name of the Lord.”

 In all this Job did not sin or charge God with wrong – Job 1:20-22